danluu/post-mortems/README.md

 [Netflix](http://techblog.netflix.com/2012/10/post-mortem-of-october-222012-aws.html).
 An EBS outage in one availability zone was mitigated by migrating to other availability zones.

 [PagerDuty](https://status.pagerduty.com/incidents/70m30bh7qfmx).
-A third party service for sending SMS and making voice calls experienced an outage due AWS having issues in a region.
+A third party service for sending SMS and making voice calls experienced an outage due to AWS having issues in a region.

 [Platform.sh](https://medium.com/@florian_7764/technical-post-mortem-of-the-august-incident-82ab4c3d6547).
 Outage during a scheduled maintenance window because there were too much data for Zookeeper to boot.